catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 From the document it shows that the USB controller support 10 USB port with a catch, It only has 5 OHCI controller and 1 EHCI controller.
 Which mean that out of all 10 USB port, it can only handle one USB 2.0 (EHCI) at a time and the rest is USB 1.1 (OHCI).
 Finally, what's next?
-I need another adapter to handle WiFi 4 (2.4GHz) i also need to upgrade "replace" my system to system with USB 3.0 support.
+I need another adapter to handle Wi-Fi 4 (2.4GHz) i also need to upgrade "replace" my system to system with USB 3.0 support.
 In the meantime I will deploy this system to test its long-term stability.